Metal Garage Packages Include:

 DIY build: You complete all the work yourself… pour the foundation, erect the garage structure, install insulation and complete any other interior finishing.
-All garage kits are designed for simple DIY construction and include all primary and secondary framing, siding, roof sheeting, nuts, bolts, and a set of comprehensive instructions.
+All metal garage kits are designed for simple DIY construction and include all primary and secondary framing, siding, roof sheeting, nuts, bolts, and a set of comprehensive instructions.

 Self Build: You act as the project's general contractor (GC) and hire and manage the various subcontractors to complete the garage build.
 This option can save you 10-20% on the general contractor fees.